mklewandowski/unity-ar-measure-example/README.md

 # unity-ar-measure-example
 Example project showing an AR measure tool in Unity.
-This project contains two scenes with different measurements techniques:
+This project contains two scenes with different measurement techniques:
 - CursorMeasureScene: select button to add a line point within the onscreen reticle.
+Line point is added at x, y reticle location and z axis intersection of plane.
 Only 2 total line points can be added.
 - TapMeasureScene: tap anywhere on screen to add points to a continuously growing line.
+Line point is added at x, y tapped location and z axis intersection of plane.

 ## Supported Platforms
 This project is designed for use on both iOS and Android.